 Unfortunately, most of us wait until the last minute.
 Here are a few ways to help organize your finances now to save time and money when tax season hits.

 1. Charitable giving

 Charitable giving can be a huge write-off, more importantly, it is the right thing to do.
 If you have been thinking of contributing to charity, now is the time to do it.

 If you are going to contribute to a charity, do your research.
 Many charities use a large portion of their funds on day to day management and only a small portion of your money goes to the intended recipient.

 One of the best tools available is Charitynavigator.org.
 They use data collected from IRS form 990 to determine how much money is actually being used for its intended purposes.
-Some tax exempt churches don’t have to file the 990, so make sure you know and trust your church is you choose to donate through that route.
+Some tax-exempt churches don’t have to file the 990, so make sure you know and trust your church if you choose to donate to a church.